stackhpc/stackhpc-kayobe-config/README.rst

 This configuration is a base, and should be merged with any existing Kayobe configuration.
 It currently provides the following:

+* Configuration to deploy a local Pulp service
 * Pulp repository definitions for CentOS Stream 8
 * Playbooks to synchronise a local Pulp service with Ark
 * Configuration to use the local Pulp repository mirrors on control plane hosts